-If channel names are used, a name must be provided for each channel, in the order that channels are stored: the first channel name must be the name of the channel that is stored first in the XRH file, the second channel name must be the name of the channel that is stored second, etc.
+If channel names are used, a name must be provided for each channel, in the order the channels are stored: the first channel name must be the name of the channel that is stored first in the XRH file, the second channel name must be the name of the channel that is stored second, etc.

 The Channel Names block (henceforth referred to as the Names block) begins with a 4-byte start-of-names marker, followed with a Size integer, followed with a Count integer, followed with the channel names (if any), and ending with a 4-byte end-of-name marker.

 The first four bytes of the Names block stores the value 0x534F4E00 (ASCII string SON\0) which marks the start-of-names.